Main

 Occupational Health and Safety Assessment of Business Investment Projects

-In our businesses, we have systems in place that give maximum consideration to the environment and society, not only at the starting new business but also during operation and at withdrawing from the operation.
-Regarding environmental and social risks (including labor issues and occupational health and safety related to existing projects and business operations) the Sustainability Committee regularly revises risk assessments, discusses response policies and measures, reports them to the Corporate Management Committee and the Board of Directors, and then implements them following approval.
+In our businesses, we have systems in place that give maximum consideration to the environment and society, not only at the start of new business but also during operation and at the point of withdrawal from the operation.
+Regarding environmental and social risks (including labor issues and occupational health and safety related to existing projects and business operations) the Sustainability Committee regularly revises risk assessments, discusses response policies and measures, reports them to the Executive Committee and the Board of Directors.